syncfusion-content/java-file-format-docs/java-file-formats/Licensing/licensing.md

 # Syncfusion Licensing in Java FileFormats

-We have introduced a new licensing system for Syncfusion Java FileFormats platform starting from version 19.1.0.x release of Essential Studio.
-This licensing is apply to all the evaluators and only to paid customers who use Syncfusion Java packages from [maven repository](https://jars.syncfusion.com).
-If you use the evaluation installer or [maven repository](https://jars.syncfusion.com) to use Syncfusion Java packages, you must also include the corresponding platform and version license key in your projects.
+Starting from v19.1.0.x, if you reference Syncfusion Java packages from trial installer or from [maven repository](https://jars.syncfusion.com) you must also include the Java platforms license key in your projects for the corresponding version.

 ### Difference between unlock key and license key